 Comes in a choice of four smart colorways

 Floats in water but not for prolonged submersion

 - Weight1 pounds

-We like a well-priced product which comes with handy extras, which is why this sturdy Piscifun Waterproof Dry Backpack has made the grade in our best dry bag review.
+We like a well-priced product that comes with handy extras, which is why this sturdy Piscifun Waterproof Dry Backpack has made the grade in our best dry bag review.
 Coming in a range of sizes, the Piscifun ticks all the boxes when it comes to the core dry bag features you would need.
 Plus, it then goes and surprises you by throwing in a waterproof phone case for free.

-As a dry bag it performs well, thanks to its waterproof 500 denier PVC shell, roll top closure and fully welded seams and the bright yellow color makes it easy to spot or retrieve.
-As a value-priced bag, it’s impressively robust too and could easily step up to an extended wild river adventure, fishing or hiking trip.
+As a dry bag it performs well, thanks to its waterproof 500 denier PVC shell, roll top closure, and fully welded seams, and the bright yellow color makes it easy to spot or retrieve.
+As a value-priced bag, it’s impressively robust too and could easily step up to an extended wild river adventure, fishing, or hiking trip.
 The internal compartment can take all your essential dry stuff while the outer pocket is there to stash anything wet, and the bungee can be used for clipping on extra gear.
 One to have in your garage or car, just in case.

 Made of rugged and waterproof 500D PVC